storj-archived/storj.js/README.md

   * Download files in public buckets
   * Initial version of audio and video streaming
   * Create documentation for creating public buckets
-  * Unify Download and Stream downloading logic
+  * Refacto Stream.js to use Download.js logic
   * Add concurrent downloads for streaming

 ### To do:
   * Perform decryption in separate thread or in way that doesn't freeze interface
   * Add progress indication for files and streams
   * Get seek to working for audio/video streams
+    * Requires out of order decryption
+    * This should be possible with aes-256-ctr
   * Properly handle errors and issue X retries per shard
     * Add failed pointers to exclude list
   * Use supplied mimetype of file and create DOM element
     * Requires [this pull request](https://github.com/Storj/bridge/pull/288) to be merged
   * Automatically replace special browser storj tags with equivalent elements
   * **Solve mixed content errors on https pages (important!)**
-    * WebRTC or node's Let's Encrypt
+    * WebRTC or "Let's Encrypt"

 ### Examples:
   * [Text](http://htmlpreview.github.io/?https://github.com/cpollard1001/storj.js/blob/master/examples/text.html)